 Hawaiian pizza scrolls are a perfect lunch box filler for kids who love pineapple on their pizza… and for the rest of the family too!
-These easy to make pizza scrolls are quick and easy, and plenty filling too!
+These easy-to-make pizza scrolls are quick and easy, and plenty filling too!

-Just like my savoury cheese and bacon scrolls, this recipe is made from the easiest 2-ingredient dough there is.
 All you need is flour and Greek yogurt, and the rest you can make up as you go!

 But I am definitely team pineapple on pizza!
 We are divided on that preference in our household though.